Equifax Says 2.4 Million More People Were Impacted By Huge 2017 Breach

 "Given the sensitive nature of the personal information that was stolen — and the ability of criminals to store and use that information for years to come — we believe that the millions of U.S. consumers whose personal information was compromised in the Equifax data breach should receive the most robust form of credit protection and identity theft services available," says the letter to Paulino Barros, Equifax's interim CEO.

-As NPR's Colin Dwyer reported when the breach was first disclosed, "the number of American consumers affected constitutes about 44 percent of the U.S. population."
+As NPR's Colin Dwyer reported that when the breach was first disclosed, "the number of American consumers affected constitutes about 44 percent of the U.S. population."

-But there's good reason to think that many of those impacted may not be aware of it.
+But there is good reason to think that many of those impacted may not be aware of it.
 A new survey from CreditCards.com found that 50 percent of adults surveyed have not checked their credit scores and reports since the breach.

 And "twenty percent of all respondents have heard little or nothing about the Equifax breach, including 46 percent of those aged 18-37," according to the survey results.